 This section includes instructions about configuring your device.
-If you want to learn more about how certain features work, go to .
+If you want to learn more about how certain features work, go to Learn more on page 42.

 Level the camera

 To adjust the view in relation to a reference area or an object, use the level grid in combination with a mechanical adjustment of the camera.